duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_advanced_handle_functions.md

 Here are some more advanced handle techniques you may need to use:

+## Further Qualifying the Query

-**Further qualifying the query.** &nbsp;Trigger words are blunt instruments; they may send you queries you cannot handle.
+Trigger words are blunt instruments; they may send you queries you cannot handle.
 As such, you generally need to further qualify the query (and return nothing in cases where the query doesn't really qualify for your goodie).

 There are number of techniques for doing so.
 For example, the first line of [Base Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Base.pm) has a return statement paired with unless.